volcanocyber/victor-docs/docs/source/models.rst

 All values after the DEM check can be kept as is for a reasonable estimate.
 The three cells before are the only places that must be changed in reference to the DEM to function properly.

 Subsequent cells write out the config files and run the model.
-THe only other place input is neccesary is a one line cell with the ``step`` variable.
+The only other place input is neccesary is a one line cell with the ``step`` variable.
 IMEX outputs data at every dt chosen by the user, so in order to view data at a given timestamp, you **must** choose a step.
 All subsequent cells can ran without input to give a detailed output of both temperature and thickness of the flow at a given time.
 Additionally, seperate netCDF files containing time series data for the temperature and depth are both supplied as output, along with a JPG of the figure.